Ancient Studies Institute – WashU Arts & Sciences Pre-College Programs

 View Website

-This program is ideal for students looking to build critical thinking and research skills while learning to appreciate the differences and similarities between the ancient and modern world.
+If you are looking to build critical thinking and research skills while learning to appreciate the differences and similarities between the ancient and modern world this is program is ideal for you.

 High School Summer Institute students live on campus in one of our top-ranked, air-conditioned residence halls.
 In addition to course work, students participate in specialized college readiness, community, and academic success enrichment activities.